lab-yue/r-docs/pages/R-ints/README.md

         or more arguments: the default method handled in the primitive has only one.

     b.
 Functions rarely used outside of "programming" (i.e., mostly used inside other functions), such as

-        ```
-        nargs          missing        on.exit        interactive
-        as.call        as.character   as.complex     as.double
-        as.environment as.integer     as.logical     as.raw
-        is.array       is.atomic      is.call        is.character
-        is.complex     is.double      is.environment is.expression
-        is.finite      is.function    is.infinite    is.integer
-        is.language    is.list        is.logical     is.matrix
-        is.na          is.name        is.nan         is.null
-        is.numeric     is.object      is.pairlist    is.raw
-        is.real        is.recursive   is.single      is.symbol
-        baseenv        emptyenv       globalenv      pos.to.env
-        unclass        invisible      seq_along      seq_len
-        ```
+    `r nargs missing on.exit interactive as.call as.character as.complex as.double as.environment as.integer as.logical as.raw is.array is.atomic is.call is.character is.complex is.double is.environment is.expression is.finite is.function is.infinite is.integer is.language is.list is.logical is.matrix is.na is.name is.nan is.null is.numeric is.object is.pairlist is.raw is.real is.recursive is.single is.symbol baseenv emptyenv globalenv pos.to.env unclass invisible seq_along seq_len`

     c.
 The programming and session management utilities

-        ```
-        browser  proc.time  gc.time tracemem retracemem untracemem
+    `r browser proc.time gc.time tracemem retracemem untracemem`
-        ```

 4. The following basic replacement and extractor functions

-    ```
+    ```r
     length      length<-
     class       class<-
     oldClass    oldClass<-